Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference: Semiparametric Treatment Effect Estimation under Conditional Exchangeability

 Our definitions of ADE and ASE are analogous to the direct and spillover effects defined in \cite{tchetgen2012causal,liu2016inverse,barkley2020causal,park2020efficient,forastiere2020identification,vazquez2017identification}.
 A key distinction is that we define ADE and ASE as averages over units in a specific subset, while prior works primarily focus on marginal effects over all units.
-When there is a natural and interpretable partition of clusters, e.g., into parents vs. children, or female vs. male, our framework allows for the identification of \emph{heterogeneous} ADE and ASE across different subsets or types of units.\footnote{These subsets were defined in Section \ref{subsec:exchangeability} to model heterogeneities in interference.
-Although here they serve the dual function of characterizing heterogeneities in treatment effects, in general, interference and treatment effects do not have to depend on the same heterogeneity structure (partition).} This is important in many applications, e.g., when we want to design better treatment targeting rules based on the estimated treatment effects for different types of units from observational data.
+When there is a natural and interpretable partition of clusters, our framework allows for the identification of \emph{heterogeneous} ADE and ASE across different subsets or types of units.\footnote{These subsets were defined in Section \ref{subsec:exchangeability} to model heterogeneities in interference.
+Although here they serve the dual function of characterizing heterogeneities of treatment effects across units, in general, the subsets of units that are exchangeable in Assumption \ref{ass:cond-outcome-partial-exchangeable} and that are used to define treatment effects do not have to depend on the same partition.
+For example, we can define and estimate treatment effects for a strict subset of $\mathcal{I}_j$ for any $j$.} This is important in many applications, e.g., when we want to design better treatment targeting rules based on the estimated treatment effects for different types of units from observational data.

-\begin{remark}[Aggregate Estimands] \normalfont We may also be interested in treatment effects that aggregate over \emph{multiple} $\beta_j(\gvec)$ or $\tau_j(z,\gvec,\gvec^{\prime})$.
+\begin{remark}[Aggregate Estimands] \normalfont In some settings, we may also be interested in treatment effects that aggregate over \emph{multiple} $\beta_j(\gvec)$ or $\tau_j(z,\gvec,\gvec^{\prime})$.
 One class of such effects aggregates over multiple types of units (i.e., over $j$), such as (whenever $\gvec$ is feasible for all $j\in \mathcal{J}$),